-Some prisms can be used as retroreflectors, where one exploits total internal reflection at two different locations (Figure 2).
+Some reflecting prisms are used as retroreflectors, where one exploits total internal reflection at two different locations (Figure 2).
 The reflected beam is parallel to the incoming beam, if the angle between the reflecting surfaces is 90° – even if the prism is somewhat rotated around an axis perpendicular to the drawing plane; only the beam offset can be somewhat changed.
 For a prism with two reflections as shown, this principle does not work for a prism rotation around an axis in the plane.
 There are corner cube prisms where reflections on three mutually perpendicular services occur, so that slight rotations of the prism around any axis will not change the direction of the outgoing beam.

 Note that a mirror would be different in that respect: a tilt of the mirror would change the beam direction by twice the tilt angle.
 Prism retroreflectors are much simpler to align, as their exact orientation does not matter.
 The crucial advantage of prisms results from the fact that any rotation affects the direction of more than one relevant reflecting surface, but maintaining their relative orientations.

 Wavelength-dependent refraction at the input/output prism surface is not relevant in the shown configuration.

 Anamorphic prisms are used for modifying the beam size in one direction.
 Here, one uses substantially different angles of the input and output beam with respect to the corresponding surfaces – for example, normal incidence at the input (see Figure 3).
 The beam size is changed only in one direction – not due to any kind of focusing, but simply due to the geometry.